MicrosoftDocs/defender-docs/defender-endpoint/device-health-microsoft-defender-antivirus-health.md

 #### Antivirus security intelligence version card

-Lists the most common _Microsoft Defender Antivirus security intelligence_ versions installed on devices on your network.
+Lists the most common Microsoft Defender Antivirus security intelligence versions installed on devices on your network.
 Microsoft continually updates Microsoft Defender security intelligence to address the latest threats, and to refine detection logic.
-These refinements to security intelligence enhance Microsoft Defender Antivirus' (and other Microsoft anti-malware solutions') ability to accurately identify potential threats.
+These refinements to security intelligence enhance the ability for Microsoft Defender Antivirus (and other Microsoft anti-malware solutions) to accurately identify potential threats.
 This security intelligence works directly with cloud-based protection to deliver AI-enhanced, next-generation protection that is fast and powerful.

 ##### Antivirus platform version card